Sarem, Gilan

-Sarem (سارم) (Note: Also romanized as Sārem) is a village in, and the capital of, Eshkevar-e Olya and Siyarastaq Yeylaq Rural District of Rahimabad District, Rudsar County, Gilan province, Iran.
+Sarem (سارم) (Note: Also romanized as Sārem) is a village in, and the capital of, Eshkevar-e Olya and Siyarastaq Yeylaq Rural District (Note: Formerly Siyarastaq Yeylaq Rural District) in Rahimabad District of Rudsar County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 51 in 18 households.
 The following census in 2011 counted 43 people in 18 households.
 The 2016 census measured the population of the village as 107 people in 37 households.